ippontech/blog-usa/posts/java-enums-with-extra-visitor-please.md

 The method `getAssetClassBehavior()` returns a behavior according to the value of `AssetClass`.
 Defining a default behavior then becomes mandatory, even if in this example all the values of `AssetClass` enum are handled.
 We can do this by either returning a default implementation of `AssetClassBehavior`, null, or throwing an exception.

-Using this defaulting mechanism silences any adding of new value inside the enum.
-It requires to check any piece of code using `AssetClass` as a conditioner without any guarantee that an oversight has been avoided.
+Using this defaulting mechanism silences any addition of a new value inside the enum.
+It requires a check of any piece of code using `AssetClass` as a conditioner without any guarantee that an oversight has been avoided.

 The last problem is probably the least obvious.
 Using the switch-case statement generates a strong coupling between the business logic and the enum's values, breaking the open/close principle.
 Yet, the switch-case statement has no interest in knowing if the asset class is an enum or an object or anything else.
 Only the semantic matters.